 In my case, I’ve learned/been learning languages for the past 8 years (Spanish first, and now Portuguese), and while this gives me immense insight into the language learning process, I still don’t know what it’s really like to learn English.
 Teachers who have learned the English language through their own blood, sweat and tears have a much greater ability to see through their students’ eyes via their own process.

 In addition to understanding the student’s learning of English, a Brazilian English teacher will understand the student’s culture, and be able to cross-reference English through the eyes of Brazilian culture.
-A good example of this is how Lula is used to teach the “Th” sound in English (Bra-th-ileiros).
+A good example of this is

 Another advantage is that non-native English teachers generally become teachers for reasons that suggest teaching ability and interest in the language.
 Most Brazilian teachers that I know teach because its something they feel motivated to do, something they enjoy, something they are good at, and something they have received professional training for.